 - Most older PDF documents aren’t fully accessible to screen reader software

-- There is a limit to how far you can magnify the map on our ‘contact us’ page
+- There is a limit to how far you can magnify the map on our ‘where to find us’ page

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us by emailing us on email@example.com
+Information on this website is available in different formats.
+These include accessible PDF, large print, easy read, audio recording or braille.
+If you would like one of these formats, then please contact us.

-We’ll consider your request and respond back to you in 7 working days
+We will consider your request and respond back to you within 7 working days.

-If you can’t view the map on our ‘contact us’ page, call or email us for directions, contact details are on our contact us page.
+If you can’t view the map on our ‘contact us’ page, you can call or email us for directions, You'll find contact details on our contact us page.